top of page

 “For Lucy,” Ethan said.

-Warren and Ethan were busy, peeking at the sky and deciding about staying or going.
+Warren and Ethan were busy peeking at the sky, deciding whether to stay or go.

 Ethan put his hand on Warren’s shoulder and said, “What about those Hazmat suits in the Life Science building?”